zpoint/Go-Internals/runtime/memory_management/memory_management.md

-At the end mallocing, if  our go runtime is in the middle of gc phase, the current object will be marked as black(the corresponding bit in `gcmarkBits` will be set)
+At the end of mallocing, if  our go runtime is in the middle of gc phase, the current object will be marked as black(the corresponding bit in `gcmarkBits` will be set)

 # contain pointer